insarlab/MintPy/README.txt

-pysar is an InSAR time-series analysis package.
+PySAR is an InSAR time-series package to produce three dimensional (space and time) ground displacement from InSAR data.
 To use the package add the path to PySAR directory to your $PYTHONPATH and add PySAR/pysar to your $path

-Depending on your shell you may use command such as following example to setup pysar:
+Depending on your shell you may use commands such as the following examples to setup pysar:

 export PYTHONPATH=/nethome/hfattahi/development/PySAR/pysar:${PYTHONPATH}
 export PATH="/nethome/hfattahi/development/PySAR:$PATH"